 Frederiksborg Castle is an imposing blend of manor house and hunting castle – showing off heaven-defying spires and secret passages.
 It was built on three islands, connected by bridges.

-Fredensborg Palace - the elegant baroque palace with peaceful atmosphere, is named after King Frederick IV.
+Fredensborg Palace - The Queen's royal retreat, an elegant baroque palace with a peaceful atmosphere.

 Enjoy the peace and quiet of the magical Abbey.
 And enjoy a delightful lunch, based on herbs and spices that were once widely used in medieval Europe.
 Drink from “Kilden” (The Spring), which the monks believed had curative powers.